Quite a week long stretch for Michigan head coach Rich Rodriguez, isn’t it?

 So, Rich Rodriguez, it’s been a tough week, a hell week that a fraternity would be proud of.

-But hold on tight, the football season hasn’t even started yet – and the Broncos are waiting with Appalachian State memories fresh in their minds.
+But hold on tight, the football season hasn’t even started yet.
+The Broncos are waiting with Appalachian State memories fresh in their minds.

 Archives: More College Football at The Wife Hates Sports